chinapedia/wikipedia.abstract.en/Page/Refractive_index.md

 Density

-density-nd.GIF and borosilicate glasses[54]]] In general, the refractive index of a glass increases with its density.
+and borosilicate glasses[54]]] In general, the refractive index of a glass increases with its density.
 However, there does not exist an overall linear relation between the refractive index and the density for all silicate and borosilicate glasses.
 A relatively high refractive index and low density can be obtained with glasses containing light metal oxides such as Li₂O and MgO, while the opposite trend is observed with glasses containing PbO and BaO as seen in the diagram at the right.

 Many oils (such as olive oil) and ethyl alcohol are examples of liquids which are more refractive, but less dense, than water, contrary to the general correlation between density and refractive index.